Staffing for Adequate Fire and Emergency Response (SAFER) (97.083)

 Applicant Eligibility

-This program is restricted to the jurisdictions/organizations described in the program guidance.
-For specific information, refer to the program guidance.
+This program is restricted to the jurisdictions/organizations described in program guidance documents.
 In summary, for the purpose of this program, "State" is defined as the fifty States, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.
 The Alaska Village Initiative, a nonprofit organization incorporated in the State of Alaska, shall also be considered eligible for purposes of receiving assistance under this program on behalf of Alaska Native villages.
 A "fire department" is defined as an agency or organization that has a formally recognized arrangement with a State, territory, local, or tribal authority (city, county, parish, fire district, township, town, or other governing body) to provide fire suppression on a first-due basis to a population within a fixed geographical area.
 Fire departments may be comprised of members who are all volunteer, combination volunteer/career, or all career.

 Beneficiary Eligibility